Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 The adult Amano shrimp can reach a length of 2 inches.

-They are characterized by their transparent or greyish appearance with a combination of dots of either red/brown or grey/blue colors running down to the end of the body.
+They are characterized by their transparent or greyish appearance, with a combination of red/brown or grey/blue dots running down to the end of the body.

 These colors depend significantly on the type of food they are having.
 For example, an Amano shrimp feeding largely on algae has a green tint to the dots.
 But their tail, called Uropod, remains translucent.